Conjure up extra plan benefits

 Which employees may be covered under a top-hat plan?
 This is somewhat of a gray area, but here are some general guidelines:

 - A top-hat plan can’t extend coverage beyond a select group of managers or highly-compensated employees.

 - The group must be small in comparison to the total workforce.

 - The average income of the plan participants must be higher than the average income of the other employees.

 - The participants must be in a position to affect or substantially influence the design and operation of the plan.
 Example: In a typical small business, a top-hat plan might cover only the company’s owner, officers and leading salespeople.
-Similarly, a plan might be set up to benefit physicians in a medical practice or partners in a law firm.
+Similarly, a plan might be set up to benefit physicians in a medical practice.

-Tip: This type of plan is best left to the pros.
+Tip: This type of plan is complex, and implementation is best left to the professionals.
 Consult with a benefits specialist.

 What’s at stake?